computer-wilco/wilcocrypt/README.md

 # WilcoCrypt

 **WilcoCrypt** is a simple and secure file encryption tool for Node.js.
-It provides a clear public API for encrypting and decrypting files, while advanced users can access internal helpers via `wilcocrypt._` if needed.
+It offers both a clean programmatic API and a practical command-line interface (CLI) for everyday use.

+The library focuses on strong defaults, portability, and predictable behavior across environments (including low-end devices such as Raspberry Pi and Android/Termux).

 ---

 ## Features

-- AES-256-CBC file encryption
+- AES-256-GCM authenticated encryption
-- Scrypt password-based key derivation
+- Password-based key derivation using scrypt
-- MessagePack + gzip for compact storage
+- MessagePack + gzip for compact encrypted files
-- Version support
+- Built-in versioning and compatibility checks
-- Safe error handling for wrong passwords or corrupted data
+- Clear and consistent error handling
-- Clear separation between public API and internal helpers
+- Clean separation between public API and internal helpers
-- Command-line interface (CLI) for quick file encryption/decryption
+- Command-line interface (CLI) for quick file encryption and decryption

 ---